-If a student breaks enrollment for one academic year (fall and spring consecutively), the catalog of record will become the catalog that is current at the time of reentry.
+If a student breaks enrollment for one academic year (fall and spring consecutively, or spring and fall consecutively), the catalog of record will become the catalog that is current at the time of re-entry.
 From that point of reentry, the rule of continuous enrollment will apply.
 The assigned faculty advisor and/or registrar have/has the authority to choose a catalog within a five-year period of continuous enrollment that best suits the student's needs for his/her particular program of study at the time of graduation.